sirishbhu/Covid_analysis/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@sirishbhudolia88/a-look-at-how-indian-states-are-faring-against-covid-19-2717ebbf67f9).

-### Licensing, Authors, Acknowledgements<a name="License"></a>
+### Acknowledgements<a name="Ack"></a>

 The credit for the dataset goes to [this](https://api.covid19india.org/).
-However,they have recently updated their website and the dataset is no longer available in .csv format .The dataset is crowdsourced so the license is not required.
+However,they have recently updated their website and the dataset is no longer available in .csv format.